00ste/em-field-on-multilayer/README.md

-# em-fields-on-multilayer
+# em-field-on-multilayer

-Tool that solves the problem of oblique incidence of a plain, uniform, monocromatic electromagnetic wave on a multilayer structure.
+Tool that solves the problem of oblique incidence of a plane, uniform, monocromatic electromagnetic wave on a multilayer structure.

 # Dependencies